No Ordinary Love: Chart performance

+"No Ordinary Love" entered the top 10 in Greece and Italy, as well as on the European Dance Radio Chart, where it peaked at number nine in November 1992.
+Additionally, the song entered the top 20 in Finland, France, the Netherlands, and the United Kingdom, where it reached number 14 suring its second run on the UK Singles Chart on 5 June 1993, making it Sade's second-most successful single in the UK, after "Your Love Is King" in 1984.
+The single received a silver record in the UK, after 200 000 units were sold.
+"No Ordinary Love" was also a top-30 hit in Switzerland and on the Eurochart Hot 100, a top-40 hit in Belgium and Sweden, and a top-50 hit in Germany.
+Outside Europe, it peaked at numbers 21 and 17 in Australia and New Zealand, respectively.

+In the United States, the single charted on four different Billboard charts: number 28 on the Hot 100, number 14 on the Adult Contemporary chart, number 29 on the Top 40/Rhythm-Crossover chart and number nine on the Hot R&B Singles chart.
+"No Ordinary Love" also climbed to number 21 on the US Cash Box Top 100 and number 11 on the Cash Box Top R&B Singles chart.

 Music video

 A music video produced to promote the single, directed by English music video director Sophie Muller, features Sade as a mermaid and a bride.
 At the beginning, Sade sits on the bottom of the ocean as a mermaid.
 Flashbacks reveal a young sailor, who has fallen into the water, meeting the mermaid in a kiss and embrace.
 Back in the present, the mermaid browses in an old weekly magazine and sews a white wedding dress.
 She swims up to shore in the finished dress with human legs, reaching land and throwing rice on herself like a newlywed bride.
 Obviously looking for the young man, she walks into a bar and drinks water with salt for survival.
 Devastated at not finding the sailor, she runs through the busy city streets, with a bottle of water, down to the quay.
 Again there are flashbacks of the mermaid with her sailor on the sea floor.
 As the video ends, she sits alone on the dock in her wedding dress looking down and waiting for her tail to reappear.

 Awards

 Sade won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals in 1994.

-Same year, "No Ordinary Love" was also awarded one of BMI's Pop Songs Awards, honoring the songwriters, composers and music publishers of the song.
+Same year, "No Ordinary Love" was also awarded one of ASCAP's R&B Music Awards, as well as one of BMI's Pop Songs Awards, honoring the songwriters, composers, and music publishers of the song.